Universal Health Visiting Pathway in Scotland: pre-birth to pre-school

 Parenting support

 Discuss importance of helping your baby to move and play everyday - this should be encouraged from birth, particularly through floor-based play and water activities in safe environments.
-Reduce/limit sitting time in buggys and car seats when possible
+Reduce/limit sitting time in buggies and car seats when possible

 Domestic abuse

-Routine enquiry of domestic abuse should be undertaken between this visit and the 3 month visit.
-The timing of this will depend on your professional judgement and whether it is safe to do so.
-Domestic abuse should never be discussed with the partner present.
-Refer to the Guidance on Routine Enquiry and ' What every health worker needs to know about domestic abuse' If abuse is disclosed carry out Domestic Abuse Risk Assessment Checklist ( DASH RIC) and offer support and referral to Multi-Agency Risk Assessment Case Conference or other services as appropriate.
+Guidance on Routine Enquiry Scottish Government’s guidelines for Health Care Workers in NHS Scotland in responding to domestic abuse.
+If abuse is disclosed carry out Domestic Abuse Risk Assessment Checklist (DASH RIC) and offer support and referral to Multi-Agency Risk Assessment Case Conference or other services as appropriate.
 Provide information on local services and discuss safety planning in all cases whether or not high levels of risk are indicated.

 Use the above guidance to check for the safety of the children.
-Implement Child protection procedures if required.
+Implement hild protection procedures if required.
 Ensure appropriate documentation and recording but not in hand held notes.
 If women are experiencing other forms of gender based violence, refer to accompanying evidence updates.

 Immunisations